xCryptech/SLib/README.md

 Installation:
-Pack all «.lm» files to «.zip», and then using «CLM Builder» application to create «.clm» the file that you want to throw in ./ external storage / LTSA Master / SLib / *
+In the archive, unzip the contents of the SLib folder to any folder, then create an archive named: 'SLib.zip' from the files and folders in the created folder, then use the application: 'CLM Builder' to compile the archive we created, put the compiled library along the path: '/ external storage / LTSA Master / SLib / * ', it's ready!